 Halley – we need “D” because in the industrial sector, we’ll see projects that have only one option; maintaining equipment has to be considered a viable option; need to consider the costs of equipment maintenance.

-Rich - Implementers don’t know what is normal practices because it has to be a published ISP to apply, if there is no published ISP, then it goes to D.
+Rich - Implementers don’t know what is normal practice because it has to be a published ISP to apply; if there is no published ISP, then it goes to D.

 Rob Guajardo (SCE) suggested adding “If an ISP is not determined…” to the front of D